BlueAndi/DroidControlShip/README.md

 ### How to start?

-After you built the application, you will find in in ```.pio/build/<APPLICATION-NAME>/program.exe```.
+After you built the application, you will find it in ```.pio/build/<APPLICATION-NAME>/program[.exe]```.
 It provides several command line arguments to configure certain features.
 Use -h or --help to get a short user friendly overview about them.

 The applications are using a configuration file in JSON format to retrieve certain settings.
 In the very first run, such a configuration file will be automatically be created.
 If there exists already one, it will be loaded without modifications (regardless of any other program arguments).